chriscro111/MotionTrack/README.md

 Once we had the list of centers we then produced an animated plot that displayed each frame with the center marked on each ball.

 # Experiments and results
 The first experiment we conducted was determining the best method to isolate the markers from the rest of the image.
-To do this we used a single image with one of the markers and tried converting it to a LAB image then to a binary image based on a threshold that would give us a blob with only the marker and we were able to get these results with the single image when selecting an appropriate threshold:
+To do this we used a single image with one of the markers, and converted it to an LAB image.
+We then tried creating a binary image based on a threshold that would give us a blob with only the marker.
+We were able to get these results with the single image when selecting an appropriate threshold:
 ![Initial test of separating marker from a single image](images/labExp.png)

 This seemed fine, but when applying this method to the frames of a video there was some noise as shown in the binary images of some of the frames of a test video here: